sharadprsn/docker/storage.md

 In the above command we have taken nginx image and updated the nginx conf file, location of log file generation and the html file.

+2. In Memory storage
+Sometimes we need to keep Api files, passwords and private key files for a coantainer to run properly.
+It's not advised to keep them in image.
+Docker has provided a way to store these information in memory till the life of the container.
+To do this we needt omake the type of mount as tmpfs.

+docker run --rm \
+--mount type=tmpfs,dst=/tmp,tmpfs-size=12k,tmpfs-mode=1770 \
+--entrypoint mount \
+alpine:latest -v

+The location of memory is assigned to /tmp directory with size of 12k and is not readable by other in container users.

+3. Docker Valumes